LoyolaChicagoCS/gradhandbook/source/regulations.rst

 --------------------------------

-Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term.
-This grade is not assigned automatically; rather, it is up to the student to work out with the instructor a plan, including a deadline, for completing the work for the course.
+Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term for some good reason.
+This grade is *not* assigned automatically.
+It is up to the student to explain the circumstances and work out a plan with the instructor, including a deadline, for completing the work for the course.

 Under the Graduate School regulations, a student has one semester to complete the course